openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 * Protocol for issuance of the Credentials online (can be both remote and in-person) (OID4VCI)
 * Protocol for presentation of Credentials online (can be both remote and in-person) (OID4VP)
-* Protocol for User Authentication with the Wallet at a Verifier (SIOP v2)
+* Protocol for User Authentication by the Wallet at a Verifier (SIOP v2)
 * Wallet Attestation (during Credential issuance)
 * Credential Format
 * Status Management of the Credentials, including revocation